 A representative from JPPG serves as co-chair and a representative from the Fulton County Department of Health and Wellness and DeKalb County Board of Health provide staff support for the group.
 The Community Advisory Groups allow for persons within each specified population to keep JPPG updated on the trends within the community and inform them of service gaps or other needs.
 The advisory groups may also provide recommendations regarding policy that may impact care and treatment and HIV prevention and intervention services.
 If you have felt the impact of HIV/AIDS and want to get involved, please consider joining one of Atlanta’s Community Advisory Groups.

-All Jurisdictional Prevention Planning Group regular meetings are held at the Loudermilk Center, located at 40 Courtland Street, NE, Atlanta, GA 30303.
+All Jurisdictional Prevention Planning Group regular meetings are held at the AMA Executive Conference Center located at 1170 Peachtree Street, Atlanta, GA 30309.

 Most meetings begin at 9AM and end by 4PM and visitors are welcome.